valueflows/valueflows/docs/introduction/plan.md

 * An organization decides to mount a campaign for some objective.
 There might be many different deliverables: a fundraising website, some brochures, some events, etc.  All of these can be part of the same plan for easier coordination.
 For example, a campaign logo could be used in all of these separate outputs.

-* An organization gets an order for something they produce.
-They can create a plan to produce to that order.
+* An organization gets an order for some things they produce.
+They can create a plan to produce to that order, including all line items.
 Or they can gather all the orders for a time period for that item and produce to that as a larger plan.
 Or they can produce a standard batch size to stock, in anticipation of orders.